-Any release of having less then 22 minutes both side and made of 1-3 songs can be put into EP.
+Any release of having less then 22 minutes on both sides and made of 1-3 songs can be put into EP.

-Any release of having more then 40 minutes counting both sides, and 3-6 songs can be put into LP.
+Any release of having more than 40 minutes counting both sides and 3-6 songs can be put into LP.

-And, any release having more then 30 minutes and more then 7 songs(1-6 songs also counted as album) can be put into Album.
+And, any release having more than 30 minutes and more than 7 songs(1-6 songs also counted as an album) can be put into Album.